ChoeHa-U/Better-BLUR-for-MySHELL/README.md

 ## What it does

 - Checks that you're on GNOME (works on Ubuntu, Fedora, Bazzite, and other distros with GNOME).
-- Checks if Blur My Shell is installed, or not.
+- Checks if Blur My Shell is installed.
 - Support for Yaru (Ubuntu) , ADWAITA (Other distros with GNOME).
 - Applies a tuned blur preset across the top bar, dock, overview, and folder background.
 - Optionally backs up your current blur settings before changing anything
 - Optionally fixes the radius-reset bug that happens after lock/sleep
-- Lets you restore your previous settings or reset everything back to the extension's defauls.
+- Lets you restore your previous settings or reset everything back to the extension's default.

 ## Requirements